WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that takes a list of words
+script that displays lines containing the pattern root